Anne Arundel County Public Library’s Club 1117

 Review Crew Guidelines

 The Library’s Club 1117 Review Crew offers members the opportunity to earn AACPS community service hours by reviewing teen books!
 To join the Crew, submit reviews that follow these guidelines using our online form.
 If your review is accepted, you will be able to earn one community service hour for every review submitted.

-- Your review should be about a book in the Anne Arundel County Public Library collection.
+- Your review should be about a young adult or juvenile book in the Anne Arundel County Public Library collection.
 Books should be no more than five years old.
 Reviews should be around 200-250 words long.

 - Start with a couple of sentences describing what the book is about